mariam-hussein/AI-Driven-Plant-Leaf-Disease-Diagnosis-and-Treatment-Recommendation/source_code/classification/README.md

-# Classification Module
+# Classification Models

+## Description

-This directory contains the source code for the proposed hybrid CNN–Transformer plant leaf disease classification framework.
+This directory provides access to the classification component of the proposed framework.

-## Model Architecture
+To support the ablation study requested during the review process, three classification models were implemented and evaluated using the same training, validation, and testing split:
+- EfficientNet-B0
+- Swin-Tiny Transformer
+- Proposed CNN–Transformer Fusion (EfficientNet-B0 + Swin-Tiny)

-The proposed classification model combines EfficientNet-B0 and Swin-Tiny Transformer through feature fusion.
-EfficientNet-B0 extracts fine-grained local features, while the Swin-Tiny Transformer captures global contextual representations.
-The extracted features are concatenated and passed to a fully connected classifier for final disease prediction.
+The fusion model combines local features extracted by EfficientNet-B0 with global contextual features extracted by Swin-Tiny through feature concatenation, followed by a fully connected classifier for final disease prediction.

-## Training Configuration
+## Common Training Configuration

-- Image size: 224 × 224
+All models were trained using identical experimental settings:
 - Batch size: 32
 - Optimizer: AdamW
 - Loss function: Weighted Cross-Entropy Loss